firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.openbl.org/lists/base.txt.gz).

-The last time downloaded was found to be dated: Sun May 24 22:37:00 UTC 2015.
+The last time downloaded was found to be dated: Mon May 25 02:37:01 UTC 2015.

 The ipset `openbl` has **9980** entries, **9980** unique IPs.